 James William Gilliam was born on October 17, 1928, in Nashville, Tennessee.
 He was an only child, and when Gilliam was two, his father died.
 His mother had to work as a housekeeper, so his grandmother raised him.

 The young man started his work career early.
 As a high-schooler a local five-and-dime store employed him as a “porter” to help people get their goods home.
-But his love was baseball; he had the advantage of living near Nashville’s pre-eminent baseball field, Sulphur Dell, home of the AAA Southern League’s Nashville Vols, and in the major leagues he enjoyed following his favorite player, Joe DiMaggio.
+But his love was baseball; he had the advantage of living near Nashville’s pre-eminent baseball field, Sulphur Dell, home of the Double-A Southern Association’s Nashville Vols, and in the major leagues he enjoyed following his favorite player, Joe DiMaggio.
 When Jim was 14 years old, his mother bought him his first baseball glove.
 Two years later, in 1944, he used that leather when he was paid to play for the Crawfords, a local baseball team.
-The next year the team’s owner Paul Jones fielded a team in a league subordinate to the Negro Leagues (confusingly, called the Southern League, though it was not the Whites-only AAA league of that name) called the Nashville Black Vols.
+The next year the team’s owner Paul Jones fielded a team in a league subordinate to the Negro Leagues called the Nashville Black Vols.
 In 1946, the Black Vols’ parent club, the Baltimore Elite Giants of the Negro National League, brought up the 17-year old as a right-handed batting reserve infielder.
 It was his tryout for the big club that made him into a switch-hitter.

 When Baltimore manager George “Tubby” Scales observed Gilliam having trouble hitting curveballs thrown by right-handed pitchers, Scales yelled, "Hey, Junior, get over on the other side of the plate."
 Scales had been a right-handed hitter in his 24 seasons of professional baseball, and prided himself on his scientific approach to the game.
 While the move to switch-hitting undermined what little power the prospect had, batting left-handed against righties enabled him to make good contact, and, two steps closer on a dash to first base, he could better apply his noteworthy speed.
 Further, Scales’ nickname for him stuck: While “Junior” was his best-known nickname, it was only one of many he would have spackled to him by teammates and scribes over the next two decades.